pilgrimstack/workshop-301/1.test/readme.md

     * Some definitions
     * The nework definition on Ext-Net
     * A local-exec provisioner creating the keypair localy
-    * A file provisioner which send a file on the instance
+    * A file provisioner which send a file into the instance
-    * A remote-exec provisioner which execute commands on the instance created
+    * A remote-exec provisioner which execute commands into the instance created
       * Here we install the SSH key public part
     * **The user_data definition**
       * This is the location of the cloud-init file